michaelboth/Takyon/README.md

 # Takyon's Key Features
 - Point-to-point message passing communication API
-- Heterogeneous: unifies RDMA, sockets, and many other interconnects
+- Heterogeneous: unifies RDMA, sockets, and many other communication interconnects
 - Only 8 functions... can learn in a few days
 - Supports connect and unconnected (unicast & multicast)
 - Supports blocking and non-blocking transfers